emilianoyoung/ai/_posts/_archive/2019-12-02-how-neural-networks-workand-why-theyve-become-a-big-business.md

 ---
 category: news
 title: "How neural networks work—and why they’ve become a big business"
-excerpt: "Self-driving cars recognize objects on the road and avoid hitting them.
-Underlying these breakthroughs is an artificial intelligence technique called deep learning.
+excerpt: "Underlying these breakthroughs is an artificial intelligence technique called deep learning.
 Deep learning is based on neural networks, a type of data structure loosely inspired by networks of biological neurons.
-Neural networks are organized in layers, with inputs from one ..."
+Neural networks are organized in layers ..."
-publishedDateTime: 2019-12-02T13:00:00Z
+publishedDateTime: 2019-12-02T13:02:00Z
 sourceUrl: https://arstechnica.com/science/2019/12/how-neural-networks-work-and-why-theyve-become-a-big-business/
 type: article
 quality: 69